 Understanding Persistent Pain Differently

 These days, we deal more with chronic and persistent pain than we do with acute pain.
 Pain that has been ongoing for more than several weeks.
 Causes for persistent are not quite the same as those of acute pain, which often arise from tissue injuries such as sprains.
 However, pain often persists even long after the tissue has healed.
-Chronic pain is increasing common even in young adults.
+Chronic pain is increasingly common even in young adults.

-Above is a great video by Professor Lorimer Moseley and David Moen that gives us a different perspective on persistent pain and what we can do about it.
+Below is a great video by Professor Lorimer Moseley and David Moen that gives us a different perspective on persistent pain and what we can do about it.